hiresuccess/fastly-rails/README.md

 # Fastly Rails Plugin [![Build Status](https://travis-ci.org/fastly/fastly-rails.svg?branch=master)](https://travis-ci.org/fastly/fastly-rails)

-Fastly dynamic caching integration for Rails.
+Fastly dynamic caching integration for Rails, modified to prevent caching issues with flash messages.

 To use Fastly dynamic caching, you tag *any* response you wish to cache with unique Surrogate-Key HTTP Header(s) and then hit the Fastly API purge endpoint with the surrogate key when the response changes.
 The purge instantly replaces the cached response with a fresh response from origin.